Our optimizers need a rethink

 There are a few answers to this.

-2. For open source dependencies, you can fork the dependency anyways to remove the guidance if you think the guidance is not important.
+key-value pair in the package manifest.
+This could be surfaced in auto-generated docs so that downstream consumers better understand the risk of regressions on toolchain upgrades. - For open source dependencies, you can fork the dependency anyways to remove the guidance if you think the guidance is not important.
 Optionally, the package manifest could allow you to ignore guidance violations in your dependencies (or downgrade them to warnings).

-3. Missed optimization bugs are also bugs; making it easy to uncover and report them in a timely manner is a worthwhile endeavor.
+- Missed optimization bugs are also bugs; making it easy to uncover and report them in a timely manner is a worthwhile endeavor.
 Like other bugs, their severity needs to be analyzed based on the surrounding context instead of being automatically assumed to be less important than other kinds of bugs, just because the program’s dynamic semantics are not affected.
 As your compiler/database evolve, there may be regressions.
 Silently ignoring regressions is not a solid strategy for improving tooling.

-In the context of databases specifically, it might make sense to add support for a query language more explicit than SQL instead of simply adding support for more magic comments.Loosely related but a good read: Jamie Brandon’s Against SQL.
+instead of simply adding support for more magic comments.Loosely related but a good read: Jamie Brandon’s Against SQL.

 Optimizer regression testing infrastructure